 t-tests

-When data are Normally distributed, a set of tests called t-tests are available http://www.bmj.com/about-bmj/resources-readers/publications/statistics-square-one/7-t-tests.
+When data are Normally distributed, a set of tests called t-tests are available.
 These are used to compare

 In the last two situations, it is important to make a difference between independent data sets and correlated data sets when choosing a t-test.
-Two samples are independent when each sampled individual from each population can be assumed chosen at random without any dependence on which other values have been sampled from the population.
-Contrast this to, say, situation where same set of individuals have each been measured two times, say, first before a treatment and second after the treatment.
+Two samples are independent when each sampled individual from each population can be assumed to have been sampled at random without any dependence on which other values have been sampled from the population.
+Contrast this to, say, a situation where the same set of individuals have each been measured two times, say, the first time before a treatment and the second time after the treatment.
 When we are interested in the treatment effect from such a design, we should treat the data as paired, each individual’s two measurements forming a pair.
-In particular, the sets of measurements under the two conditions are not independent because there is likely to be factors that an individual possess under both conditions (such as body-mass, pain tolerance, genetics etc.) that can affect the measurement (e.g. how much drug is needed for an individual to feel painless).
-Thus we would need to use the paired t-test.
+In particular, the sets of measurements under the two conditions are not independent because there is likely to be factors that an individual possess under both conditions (such as their body-mass, pain tolerance, genetics etc.) that can affect the measurement (e.g. how much drug is needed to suppress pain).
+Thus, in such cases, we would need to use the paired t-test.

-By using the function t.test() we not only do the test, but also, and often more importantly, get estimates for the means / differences between the means and their confidence intervals.
-Comparing the means using t-tests is quite robust to the distributional assumption and in large samples works also for non-normal data.
+By using the function t.test() we not only do the test, but also, and often more importantly, get estimates for the means / differences between the means and the corresponding confidence intervals.
+Comparing the means using the t-tests is quite robust to the distributional assumption and in large samples works well also for non-normal data.

 One-sample t-test: (Try ?t.test.)